shoumodip/fm.vim/README.md

 ### Open Fm
 - `:Explore` open fm in the current window.
 - `:Sexplore` open fm in a new split.
-- `:Vexplore` open fm in a new verical split.
+- `:Vexplore` open fm in a new vertical split.
 - `:Texplore` open fm in a new tab.

 ### Select items (`x`)